franciscop/server/documentation/README.md

 ### Simple router

-To define a simple router, you could
+To define a simple router, you could do:

 ```js
 let server = require('server');